 Illinois State University has a single Assurance with the Office of Laboratory Animal Welfare (formerly the Office of Protection from Research Risks) and operates a single Institutional Animal Care and Use Committee.
 The Assurance number for Illinois State University's IACUC is A3762-01.

 The Associate Vice President for Research serves as the Institutional Official for matters involving the use of animals in research and teaching.
 The Institutional Official, IACUC, and REC work together to ensure compliance with federal and other applicable regulations for interpreting those regulations and determining local policy and procedures, and for developing new policy as regulations and standards evolve.

-The full document is available here.
 The following is just a synopsis of the 30 plus page document that is being converted into individual standard operating procedures.

 The Illinois State University Animal Care and Use Handbook details the expectations for utilizing animals in teaching or research at the University.
 It covers many topics including the protocol creation and approval process along with animal husbandry, zoonosis, and other issues involved with the care and use of animals.
 It is meant to provide an overview of these subjects while individual SOPs provide the details.